-Why £7.2m-a-year Willian leaving Arsenal for Inter Miami is a longshot
+Why £7.2m-a-year Willian was NEVER going to Inter Miami

 Inter Miami deal virtually impossible

 Inter Miami have become one of MLS’ sexiest franchises due to the presence of Beckham as an owner, but just because they have a high-profile board member, it does not mean they are immune to the rules of the league.

 Indeed, as recently as mid-April, they were punished for breaking MLS salary rules to sign Blaise Matuidi from Juventus.
 This was because they had already had three designated players in their ranks in the form of Matias Pellegrini, Rodolfo Pizarro and former Argentina star Gonzalo Higuain.